What to Look for in Replacement Stylus Packaging

 A phono preamp can be perfectly good on its own and still be a poor match for the rest of the system.

 Record haze is usually a process problem, not a mystery.
+When a record looks cloudy after cleaning, the cause is often cleaner left behind, lint from a tired.

 A phono preamp can look quiet on paper and still sound noisy in a real system.
 That happens because the preamp is only one part of the chain.